Meet the Founder

 Her work spans peer-reviewed scholarship and public-facing writing.
 She has a forthcoming article on Zambian rock music in the 1970s in The Journal of Popular Music Studies (March 2026).
 Her writing has appeared on War.gov, Army.mil, Army History, Truthdig, Africa Is a Country and in many other publications.
 She previously worked at the U.S. Army Center of Military History, contributing to the research and publication of official history volumes.

-Katherine brings hands-on production skills to Saseo.Studio, including archival digitization, oral history interviews, content management, social media content creation and design work.
-She founded Saseo.Studio to help companies and individuals build archives and translate their histories into clear, compelling public narratives.
+Katherine brings hands-on production skills to Saseo.Studio, including professional photography, archival digitization, oral interviews, content production, social media content creation and design work.
+She founded Saseo.Studio to help small businesses document their work, share their stories, and build meaningful connections within their communities.

 The Saseo.Studio logo is inspired by traditional Korean seal stamps (도장), which were used to sign documents, mark authorship and authenticate records.